akskettu-hub/NLP_app_akskettu/README.md

 # NLP_app
-Personal repository for the Building NLP Apps course
+Personal repository for the Building NLP Apps course for Akseli Kettunen